CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 1. Verify the settings once again and select **Create** to create the access review.

 ### Task 3: Review access to groups and applications in access reviews
+In this task, you will review and manage user access to groups and applications through access reviews in the My Access portal.
+You will either manually assess and decide on user access or accept system-generated recommendations for managing permissions efficiently.

 1. Sign in to My Access at https://myaccess.microsoft.com/